 If you have a concern about a classroom matter, you should contact the subject teacher in the first instance and discuss the matter directly with them.
 Contact can be made by phoning reception (547 9769) and leaving a message for the teacher concerned, by emailing xtend@nayland.school.nz, or by emailing the teacher directly.
-All teacher email addresses consist of first name, full stop, surname followed by @nayland.school.nz.
+All teacher email addresses are firstname.surname@nayland.school.nz.